Department website: http://specialed.wvu.edu

 - Special Education (includes area of emphasis in Applied Behavior Analysis* with other areas of emphasis coming soon)

-THE CERTIFICATION AND MASTER'S DEGREE PROGRAMS ARE OFFERED ENTIRELY ONLINE ACROSS THE U.S. AND IN APPROVED INTERNATIONAL LOCATIONS.
+THE MASTER'S DEGREE PROGRAMS ARE OFFERED ENTIRELY ONLINE ACROSS THE U.S. AND IN APPROVED INTERNATIONAL LOCATIONS.

 NOTE: The titles of teaching certification categories may differ in other states, so prospective students should contact the state education agency to determine whether a program will qualify them for certification in that state.